Favour-dgreat/Rent-My-Stuff/README.md

 # Sell-My-Stuff
-Sell My Stuff NearDealer is a decentralized platform for buying or renting cars using the near blockchain.
-With this app, users are able to create a car alias, sell and rent it without any middleman.
-Users also have the added feature of purchasing cars directly from the app and it will be automatically added to their collection.
-Owners of cars can also redeem rented cars at any time.
+Sell My Stuff is a decentralized platform for selling digital/tech items on the near blockchain.
+With this app, users are able to upload an item for sale, sell it without any middleman.
+Also, all items purchased will be automatically added to a user collection.

+Check it Out - (https://favour-dgreat.github.io/Sell-My-Stuff/)[Sell My Stuff]